The Best Time To Visit Cozumel: A Month By Month Guide

 Arguably the best month to visit Cozumel, December offers a bit of everything for vacationers.

+The weather continues to stay in that comfortable mid-80’s range during the day, with slightly cooler temperatures at night.
 You can still enjoy wonderful beaching conditions during the day, but won’t break too much of a sweat when you’re out exploring!
 Very rarely will you need a long sleeve at night.

 At night, you can expect more tourists at the various bars and restaurants, with many people visiting for the holiday season.